Notebook source code: notebooks/19_practical_methods__aac.ipynb

 Given \(\{[X_1], \dots, [X_k]\}, [x_i] \in X/T\), we estimate the Frechet Mean using AAC consisting on two steps: 1.
 Compute \(\hat{X}\) as arithmetic mean of \(\{X_1, \dots, X_k\}, X_i \in X\) 2.
 Using graph to graph alignment to find \(\{X_1, \dots, X_k\}, X_i \in X\) optimally aligned with \(\hat{X}\)

-Let’s instantiate the graph space and set the aligner.
+Let’s instantiate the graph space.

 In [13]:

-graph_space = GraphSpace(n_nodes=5)
+total_space = GraphSpace(n_nodes=5)

 And now create the estimator, and fit the data.